List of Marvel Comics characters: N: Donyell Taylor

-When the Skrulls invade Earth, Donyell begins to wonder if the Night Thrasher that perished in Stamford was actually a Skrull.
+When the Skrulls invade Earth, Donyell begins to wonder if the Night Thrasher who died was actually a Skrull.
 He travels to one of the New Warriors old safe houses, hoping to acquire a sample of his brother's DNA.
 Justice and his Counter Initiative arrive, and attack Donyell, believing him to be a Skrull impostor.
 They ask him if he is or is not Dwayne, which he doesn't answer, which just escalates things.
 The rest of the New Warriors then arrive on the scene.

 A battle occurs between the two teams, but is quickly stopped by Donyell, who then shocks both groups by revealing his identity.
 They call a truce after Donyell asks Justice to help him find Dwayne's body.
 They arrive at a S.H.I.E.L.D.
 Helicarrier where Justice believe it is being held, only to find it under siege by a Skrull assault force.
 While the Warriors and the Counter Initiative battle the Skrulls and evacuate the surviving S.H.I.E.L.D. agents, Donyell and Justice find Dwayne's corpse, along with the remains of Microbe and Namorita.
 Donyell takes a sample of Dwayne's DNA and runs it through his armor's computer, then does the same with Microbe and Namorita.
 The results test positive and Donyell tells Justice that they're taking the bodies with them.
 Justice agrees and the two teams depart as Army reinforcements arrive to deal with the remaining Skrulls.
 Later, the two teams bury the remains of their friends in a short memorial service and part on good terms.

 Following a confrontation with S.H.I.E.L.D.'s "capekillers", Skybolt and Ripcord are killed, and Donyell revealed that he had been working on a time machine, so that he could save the former New Warriors from their deaths in Stamford, and by extension, the New Warriors who had perished since then.
 When the machine is activated, it instead sends the New Warriors into a future where Iron Man has taken the Registration Act to the extreme, a future where all superpowered beings have been removed from the general populace, and the people are under a rule of tyranny.
 Confronting Iron Man, Donyell discovers that it is not Tony Stark in the suit, but Dwayne, returned from the dead.
 Despite having misgivings about Dwayne's totalitarian rule, Donyell's need to reconnect with his brother leads him to betray and capture the other New Warriors.
 However, after Dwayne kills Tony Stark (who in this timeline had taken on the identity of Night Thrasher) in cold blood, Donyell comes to his senses, rescuing the others and freeing the incarcerated superheroes.
 Donyell is then attacked by Dwayne, and is forced to kill him.
 Upon their return to the present, Donyell disbands the New Warriors, believing they will never be able to trust him again.